RogueTensor/bitagent_subnet/README.md

 ## Introduction

-**Quick Pitch**: BitAgent revolutionizes how you manage tasks and workflows across platforms, merging the capabilities of large language models (LLMs) with the convenience of your favorite apps such as web browsers, Discord, and custom integrations.
+**Quick Pitch**: BitAgent revolutionizes how you manage tasks and workflows across platforms, merging the capabilities of large language models (LLMs) with the convenience of your favorite apps such as web browsers, Discord, and custom integrations, including other Bittensor subnets.
 BitAgent empowers users to seamlessly integrate intelligent agents, providing personalized assistance and integrated task automation.

 **Key Objective** - provide intelligent agency to simplify and automate tasks in your day-to-day